alphagov/content-store/doc/content_item_fields.md

 meta-description of the content when formatted as HTML, but may also be used when linking to the content (eg, in search results).

-## `need_ids`

-An array of strings.
-Present in all contexts.

-An array of need ids associated with the content.
-These should be strings (though will typically be integers encoded as decimal strings); eg "100001".

-Note: currently needs are not published on GOV.UK, so there won't be an entry in the content store for them.
-If this changes in future, the `need_ids` field may be replaced by using the `links` field to store this relation.

 ## `locale`

 The I18n locale code for the content item.
 Present in all contexts.